 - Hands-on Plumbing Maintenance

-- Hands-on Introduction to Carpentry
+- Hands-On Introduction to Cabinets & Countertops

 Vaughn has taught small engine servicing and repair, plus automotive servicing for over 23 years as well as being a trainer for TSA.
 He is certified in technical areas with extensive experience in gas, diesel & electric motor-powered equipment, and has expertise with power system applications in a variety of equipment.
 For fun and relaxation Vaughn enjoys gardening, home and auto repair, and spending time with family, especially his daughter in Special Olympics.

 - Hands-on Small Engine Servicing and Repair: PART 1